MelleD/ha-radar-warning/README.md

 ## Known issue

 a) No marker on the standard map
-b) Sensor name includes none.
-No idea why expected config name
-c) config flow show no description for input strings
+b) config flow show no description for input strings

 ## Support